1928 Okeechobee hurricane: Florida

 While the hurricane was moving through the Bahamas, the Weather Bureau issued storm warnings from Miami to Titusville, later upgrading to a hurricane warning from Miami to Daytona Beach.
 The agency advised residents to take precautions for the hurricane, citing the potential for strong winds and waves.
 Hurricane warnings were also posted for the west coast from Punta Rassa to Apalachicola, and after the storm recurved, hurricane warnings were extended along the east coast to Jacksonville.
 Because of well-issued hurricane warnings, residents were prepared for the storm, and only 26 deaths were recorded in the coastal Palm Beach area.

 Strong winds struck southern Florida as the hurricane moved ashore, with three unofficial reports of 100 mph.
 In Miami to the south of the center, winds reached 78 mph, and farther south, Key West reported winds of 39 mph.
 The eye at landfall was 25 mi wide, and after moving inland crossed Lake Okeechobee, where a calm was reported for 30 minutes.
 Winds at Canal Point, adjacent to the lake, were estimated as high as 160 mph; the anemometer blew away after reporting sustained winds of 75 mph.
 The pressure at Canal Point dropped to 942 mbar.
 The lowest pressure north of Lake Okeechobee was 966 mbar in Bartow, and along the west coast, winds reached 31 mph in Tampa.

 The hurricane left thousands of people homeless in Florida; property damage was estimated at $25 million ($).
 It is estimated if a similar storm were to strike as of the year 2003, it would cause $18.7 billion in damages.
 The cyclone remains one of three Atlantic hurricanes to strike the southern mainland of Florida with a central pressure below 940 mbar, the others being the 1926 Miami hurricane and Hurricane Andrew of 1992.

-In addition to the human fatalities, 1,278 livestock and 47,389 poultry were killed, respectively.
+In addition to the human fatalities, 1,278 livestock and 47,389 poultry were killed.
 Agriculture was significantly affected, with the storm destroying what may have been the largest "citrus crop in the history of the industry".
-Approximately 6% of oranges and 18% of grapefruit were ruined, respectively.
+Approximately 6% of oranges and 18% of grapefruit were ruined.
 Harvesting the remaining crops was delayed until mid-October due to inundated groves.
 Communications also suffered severely.
 Throughout the state, 32,000 households were left without telephone service and 400 poles were broken and about 2,500 others leaning.
 Governor of Florida John W. Martin estimated that 15,000 families were left homeless in Palm Beach County alone.
 Additionally, about 11,500 families would need to be "re-established".